dannyjanani/BlindSightPros/README.md

 # BlindSightPros

+## Project Overview

 Inspired by watching a blind person walk from the train station to the bank and inside to make a deposit, we were tasked to create a device that will help a visually disabled person walk from one location to another unassisted.
+Given a tight budget we had to create a wearable that detects objects in front or on the sides of a person.
+Google maps navigation often tells you "Turn in 100 feet".
+We wanted to have a similar concept.
+There were a few challenges though.
+A blind-folded person, used for testing, often does not walk straight as he is not used to it.
+We laser printed a box with three holes in it for sensors, with a rope tied to the person for him to have his hands free.
+We placed an [ultrasonic] sensor in each of the holes, one pointed ahead, right, and left to cover all directions.
+Inside the box was a [microcontroller] with a [buzzer] inside, to tell the user which direction and how far the obstuction is.
+The frequency of the buzzer would be different depending on the direction the obstruction is, making a different sound.
+If the obstruction was close, the user would hear a quick beep, whereas if it was further the beep would be slower, kind of like a backup camera on modern-day cars.

 ## Project Details

-* Given a budget of $50, we had to create a sweater that detects objects in front or on the sides of a person.

 * The first microcontroller was used to detect objects (attached to shirt)
   * Using 3 Ultrasonic sensors, placed in front and on the sides of the person, the person would receive feedback of any    obstructions.